-1. Log in to myROR using your email and password and click on the "Satellites" section of your site profile.
+- Log in to myROR using your email and password and click on the

+"Satellites" section of your site profile.

-Please note that the application should be submitted by the On-Site Coordinator for the Primary Site, as they will be providing the administrative support required to ensure effective implementation of the program at the Satellite Site.
+Please note that the application should be submitted by the On-Site

+Coordinator for the Primary Site, as they will be providing the

+administrative support required to ensure effective implementation of the

+program at the Satellite Site.

-- 2. At the top of the page you will see a blue "Add New Satellite" icon. - 3.
-Complete all components of the satellite application.
-You will be asked to provide information on your physical location, site contacts, demographic data, and the number of well-child visits seen in a typical year.
-You will also be asked to submit a written statement of commitment to leading this new location through the ROR model with efficacy. - 4.
+- 2. At the top of the Satellites page, click the blue "Add New Satellite" icon.

+- 3. Complete all components of the satellite application.
+You will be asked to provide information on the physical location, site contacts, demographic data, and the number of well-child visits seen in a typical year.
+You will also be asked to submit a written statement of commitment to leading this new location through the ROR model with efficacy.

+- Site Summary

+Edit Site

+Contacts

+Satellites

+Notes

+Manage Satellites

+Add New Satellite - 4.
 Satellite applications are processed on the same timeline as Primary Sites the submission deadline is the second Monday of every month (with official notifications being sent out within that week).
-Satellite Sites can apply along with their Primary Site application or separately after the Primary Site has been activated. - Sites that are supported by an Affiliate are strongly encouraged to contact their Affiliate Contact/Program Manager to decide together whether to create a satellite application.
+Satellite Sites can apply along with their Primary Site application or separately after the Primary Site has been activated. - 5.
+Sites that are supported by an Affiliate are strongly encouraged to contact their Affiliate Contact/Program Manager to decide together whether to create a satellite application.
 Independent sites can also contact the National Office at info@reachoutandread.org for similar support.